-D.04.1 The company has systems in place to ensure its operations encourage local entrepreneurship and support local business development, including for women. • GRI 413 Action Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations develop strategies and plans to develop local entrepreneurship and businesses? b.
-Has systems in place to ensure its operations actively include women in these strategies and plans? c.
+The company has systems in place to ensure its operations encourage local entrepreneurship and support local business development, including for women.

+- a.
+Has systems in place to ensure its operations develop strategies and plans to develop local entrepreneurship and businesses? - b.
+Has systems in place to ensure its operations actively include women in these strategies and plans? - c.
 Systematically tracks the implementation of these strategies and plans?

-1 D.04.2 The company has systems in place to ensure its operations develop local procurement opportunities, including for women. • GRI 204 Action Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations develop strategies and plans to develop local procurement opportunities? b.
-Has systems in place to ensure its operations actively include women in these strategies and plans? c.
-Systematically tracks the implementation of these strategies and plans? • D.04.3 The company has systems in place to ensure its operations conduct and disclose regular assessments of the impacts of their activities on women, youth and children. • GRI 413 • IFC PS1.12 D.04.3 Action the impacts of their activities on women, youth and children.
-Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Conduct and disclose regular assessment of the impacts of their activities on women? b.
-Conduct and disclose regular assessment of the impacts of their activities on youth?
-Action D.04.4 the impacts of their activities on women, youth and children.
-Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Conduct and disclose regular assessment of the impacts of their activities on women? b.
-Conduct and disclose regular assessment of the impacts of their activities on youth?
-Action the impacts of their activities on women, youth and children.
-Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Conduct and disclose regular assessment of the impacts of their activities on women? b.
-Conduct and disclose regular assessment of the impacts of their activities on youth? c.
+The company has systems in place to ensure its operations develop local procurement opportunities, including for women.

+- a.
+Has systems in place to ensure its operations develop strategies and plans to develop local procurement opportunities? - b.
+Has systems in place to ensure its operations actively include women in these strategies and plans? - c.
+Systematically tracks the implementation of these strategies and plans?

+The company has systems in place to ensure its operations conduct and disclose regular assessments of the impacts of their activities on women, youth and children.

+Can your company demonstrate at the corporate level that it has systems in place to ensure its operations:

+- a.
+Conduct and disclose regular assessment of the impacts of their activities on women? - b.
+Conduct and disclose regular assessment of the impacts of their activities on youth? - c.
 Conduct and disclose regular assessment of the impacts of their activities on children?

-The company tracks, reviews and acts to improve its performance on managing the socio-economic Action D.04.4 the impacts of their activities on women, youth and children.
-Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Conduct and disclose regular assessment of the impacts of their activities on women? b.
-Conduct and disclose regular assessment of the impacts of their activities on youth? c.
-Conduct and disclose regular assessment of the impacts of their activities on children?
+• GRI 413 • IFC PS1.12

 The company tracks, reviews and acts to improve its performance on managing the socio-economic impacts of its activities in affected communities.

-Can your company demonstrate that it systematically: a.
-Tracks and discloses data, across successive time periods, on its performance on managing the socio-economic impacts of its
+- a.
+Tracks and discloses data, across successive time periods, on its performance on managing the socio-economic impacts of its activities in affected communities? - b.
+Audits and/or reviews the effectiveness of its measures taken to manage the socio-economic impacts of its activities in affected communities? - c.
+Takes responsive action, based on the findings of these audits and/ or reviews, to seek to improve the effectiveness of its measures taken to manage the socio-economic impacts of its activities in affected communities?